 Read this next: All the Fashion Brands That Have Been Accused of Racism

 That brings us back to the current controversy surrounding the organization.
-In addition to the government scandal, a number of stories—mostly published by Canadaland since 2018—have profiled WE Charity’s questionable corporate partnerships, workplace culture and their operations abroad in Kenya.
-In a growing list of allegations and detailed reporting, Me to We has been found to have partnerships with corporations known to employ child labour in the manufacturing of their products (a sadly ironic occurrence since the charity’s original aim was to eliminate child labour); numerous former staff have spoken out to detail various accounts of a workplace operating under a culture of fear, racism and disillusionment; and details emerged about unethical measures the organization has taken to maintain operations in Kenya (one of its first, longest running and most prominent WE Villages locations), including paying local government officials to act favourably towards the organization.
+In addition to the government scandal, a number of stories—mostly published by Canadaland since 2018—have questioned WE Charity’s corporate partnerships, workplace culture and their operations abroad in Kenya.
+Notably, Me to We partnered with major corporations such as Unilever, which has been accused of knowingly tolerating child labour in its supply chain, particularly as it relates to the production of palm oil, cocoa and sugar; and numerous former staff have spoken out to detail various accounts of a workplace operating under a culture of fear, racism and disillusionment.
+[Correction: An earlier version of this story suggested Me to We knowingly engaged corporations that actively use child labour.
+WE’s publicity team reached out to FLARE to clarify that prior to entering these partnerships, WE vetted these companies and determined that they were “committed to eradicating child labour from [their] supply chain.”
+The earlier version also referenced allegations of unethical measures the organization has taken to maintain operations in Kenya, including paying local government officials to act favourably towards the organization.
+The source of these allegations has since retracted them and apologized, so we have removed them here.]

 Celebrity endorsement is not as altruistic as it seems